Biography of Prof. Marcin Baranowski

 His students perform in renowned radio studios and concert halls.
 Some of them have become concertmasters of the most famous orchestras in Poland and other countries.
-Many (Anna Maria Staskiewicz, Dominika Falger, Anna Reszniak, Bartosz Woroch, Joanna Kreft, Maxima Sitarz, Aleksandra Januszajtis, Aleksandra Bryla, Lena Zeliszewska, Linda Jankowska, Adam Siebers, Stanislaw Podemski, Anna Malesza, Marta Grygier, Agata Doszczak, Piore Kosarga, Paulina Marcisz, Katarzyna Szydlowska, Katarzyna Hejnowicz, Malgorzata Pasierbska, Zofia Olesik) have won prizes at prestigious violin competitions in Poland and abroad: the Henryk Wieniawski Competition in Poznan and Lublin, the Karol Szymanowski Competition in Lodz, the Z. Jahnke Competition in Poznan, the St. Serwaczynski Competition in Lublin, The International Competition in Torun, the Tibor Varga Competition in Sion, the Competition in Kloster Schontal, the L. Spohr Competition in Weimar, Rahn Musikpreis in Zurich, the Pablo Sarasate Competition in Pamplona, the J. Joachim Competition in Hannover, the Michael Hill Competition in Auckland, Young Concert Artist Trust in London, Andrea Postacchini International Violin Competition in Fermo, Aram Khachaturian International Competition in Yerevan and Zielona Gora Violin Competition.
+Many (Anna Maria Staskiewicz, Dominika Falger, Anna Reszniak, Bartosz Woroch, Joanna Kreft, Maxima Sitarz, Aleksandra Januszajtis, Aleksandra Bryla, Lena Zeliszewska, Linda Jankowska, Adam Siebers, Stanislaw Podemski, Anna Malesza, Marta Grygier, Agata Doszczak, Piore Kosarga, Paulina Marcisz, Katarzyna Szydlowska, Katarzyna Hejnowicz, Malgorzata Pasierbska, Zofia Olesik) have won prizes at prestigious violin competitions in Poland and abroad: the Henryk Wieniawski Competition in Poznan and Lublin, the Karol Szymanowski Competition in Lodz, the Z. Jahnke Competition in Poznan, the St. Serwaczynski Competition in Lublin, The International Competition in Torun, the Tibor Varga Competition in Sion, the Competition in Kloster Schontal, the L. Spohr Competition in Weimar, Rahn Musikpreis in Zurich, the Pablo Sarasate Competition in Pamplona, the J. Joachim Competition in Hannover, the Michael Hill Competition in Auckland, Arthur Grumiaux in Brussels, Young Concert Artist Trust in London, Andrea Postacchini International Violin Competition in Fermo, Aram Khachaturian International Competition in Yerevan and Zielona Gora Violin Competition.
 For his outstanding achievement he received the Prize of the Polish Ministry of Culture and National Heritage twice, the Cross of Merit, the Medal of the National Education Committee, and the Gloria Artis Medal.
 Elected to the university council of the Music Academy in Poznań for the term 2021-2024.